agbarnett/cluster.reports/README.md

 # Cluster reports
-A place for the five societies in Mathematical Sciences to report on their activities for Science and Technology Australia
+A place for the six societies in Mathematical Sciences to report on their activities for Science and Technology Australia

 * Mathematics Education Research Group of Australasia (MERGA)